-2. What you need to know before you start taking Ziquin tablets
+2. What you need to know before you take Ziquin tablets

-Do not take this medicine and consult your doctor
+Do not take this medicine and consult your doctor if:

-• if you are allergic to levofloxacin, other quinolone antibiotics such as moxifloxacin, ciprofloxacin or ofloxacin or to any of the other ingredients of this medicine (see section 6).

-• if the signs of an allergic reaction include: skin rash, difficulty breathing or swallowing, swollen lips, face, throat or tongue

-• if you suffer or have suffered from epilepsy

-• if you have ever suffered tendon problems, such as tendinitis, which were related to treatment with quinolone antibiotics.
-The tendon is the tissue that attaches your muscle to your skeleton

-- if you are a growing child or adolescent

-- if you are pregnant, might fall pregnant or think you might be pregnant
+- You are allergic to levofloxacin, other quinolone antibiotics such as moxifloxacin, ciprofloxacin or ofloxacin or to any of the other ingredients of this medicine (see section 6) - The signs of an allergic reaction include: skin rash, difficulty breathing or swallowing, swollen lips, face, throat or tongue - You suffer or have suffered from epilepsy - You have ever suffered tendon problems, such as tendonitis, which were related to the treatment with quinolone antibiotics.
+The tendon is the tissue that attaches your muscle to your skeleton - You are a growing child or adolescent - You are pregnant, might fall pregnant or think you might be pregnant - You are breast-feeding

-- if you are breastfeeding.